Satria-WS/SQL-FUNDAMENTAL-BOOK/FREECODECAMP/little fundamental database.md

 Relational databases (SQL)
 ⚫ Organize data into one or more tables
-	○ Each table has columns and rows
+	○ Each table has columns(vertical) and rows(horizontal)
-	○ A unique key identifies each row
+	○ A unique key or primary key identifies each row

 Non-Relational (noSQL / not just SQL)